No. 4 Kansas beats BYU 71-56 for spot in Maui title game - WHIZ News

+“I told our guys, after about the 10-minute mark, I don’t know if I can remember us locking in and being any better defensively until about the eight-minute mark of the second half,” Kansas coach Bill Self said.
+“From a coaching standpoint, that was fun for me to watch from a defensive standpoint.”

-The Jayhawks (5-1) dominated inside against the smaller Cougars and did a good job of rotating out to their shooters to earn a shot at their third Maui Invitational championship.
+The Jayhawks (5-1) dominated inside against the smaller Cougars and did a good job of rotating out to their shooters to earn a shot at their third Maui Invitational crown.

 Kansas opened the second half with a big run to build a double-digit lead and outscored BYU 42-18 in the paint.